MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/create-default-site-term-set.md

 ## Resolution

-Activate the local term store in site which is missing.
+Activate the local term store which is missing.

 If you need a local term store and don't want to activate the publishing feature, or if the feature isn't available (as it is on modern communication sites), follow these steps: